- Are Lucky Star Pilchards/Sardines caught in the wild or farmed?

-Unfortunately Lucky Star cannot give medical advice and consumers should consult a medical practitioner for advice when in doubt.
+Most Lucky Star products are enclosed by the Heart & Stroke Foundation and the Diabetes South Africa.
+However consumers should consult a medical practitioner for advice when in doubt.

 No oil is added to these products.
 The amount of oil visible in the can depends on the amount of oil in the fish at the time of canning.
 This is natural fish oil and is a good source of omega 3.